databricks/cli/docs/commands.md

  * `--name` - Name of schema, relative to parent catalog.
  * `--owner` - Username of current owner of schema.

-## `bricks secrets` - manage secrets, secret scopes, and access permissions.
+## `databricks secrets` - manage secrets, secret scopes, and access permissions.

 The Secrets API allows you to manage secrets, secret scopes, and access permissions.